DoD-Platform-One/monitoring/docs/prometheus-loki-grafana.md

 Grafana is an open source interactive data-visualization platform, developed by Grafana Labs, which allows users to see their data via charts and graphs that are unified into one dashboard (or multiple dashboards!) for easier interpretation and understanding.

 > For a detailed look at the [Package Architecture for Grafana](https://docs-bigbang.dso.mil/latest/docs/understanding-bigbang/package-architecture/monitoring/)

-### What is Promtail

-Promtail is a log collection agent built for Loki.

-> For a detailed look at the [Package Architecture for Promtail](https://docs-bigbang.dso.mil/latest/docs/understanding-bigbang/package-architecture/promtail/)

 ## Enable packages